JuliaLang/julia/README.windows.md

 4. `make dist`
 6. move the julia-* directory/zipfile to the target machine

 If you are building for 64-bit windows.
-The steps are the same.
+The steps are essentially the same.
 Just replace i686 in XC_HOST with x86_64.

 Important Build Errata
 ----------------------

-- None currently
+- Do not use GCC 4.6 or earlier